Ngusegeb8/alx-low_level_programming/0x03-debugging/README.md

-This is my second coding in c
+This is my second coding in c(Debugging)